skylight-hq/skylight.digital/_projects/ca_hhs_agile_training.md

 {% include callout.html
   type = "pullquote"
-  content = "As people in the government realize the value and power of the agile process, it's important to understand that the principles of agile are key.
+  content = "As people in the government realize the value and power of the agile process, it’s important to understand that the principles of agile are key.
 This class teaches people how
       to get the benefits of agile without being dogmatic.
 My staff said they have been through multiple agile trainings but none were as valuable and practical as this.
-They're now comfortable adjusting the process to fit their needs and culture of the Department they're helping." cite_name = "Chaeny Emanavin" cite_title = "Director, Office of Innovation at CHHS"
+They’re now comfortable adjusting the process to fit their needs and culture of the Department they’re helping." cite_name = "Chaeny Emanavin" cite_title = "Director, Office of Innovation at CHHS"
 %}